AMID Logo

 Dangerous Goods (DG) refers to items classified as hazardous when shipping cargo from the USA to other countries.

 Dangerous goods refer to materials that can pose risks during transportation.
 These goods are divided into classes 1 to 9, based on their hazards.
-Most ocean freight companies only ship such restricted items of classes 3, 8, and 9.
-If you need to ship goods from other classes, find a carrier specializing in dangerous goods.
+Most ocean freight companies only ship restricted items classified as classes 3, 8, and 9.
+If you need to ship goods from other classes, find a carrier that specializes in transporting dangerous goods.

 Shipping dangerous goods from the USA has strict rules and requires approval before you can book a shipment.
 Additionally, you will likely face extra fees for shipping dangerous goods, which can be high and typically include a minimum charge for each shipment.

-DG surcharge is NOT included in the international price quotes received with our online freight calculator.
+The DG surcharge is not included in the international price quotes received through our online freight calculator.

 When quoting an international shipment using our online freight calculator, select the Dangerous Goods (DG) option.
 You must provide a Dangerous Goods Declaration (IMO), wait for the ocean freight carrier to approve it, and be informed of surcharges.

-We advise against shipping restricted items unless you are a professional in DG shipping.
+We advise against shipping restricted items unless you are a professional in dangerous goods (DG) shipping.
 For example, remove the battery when sending an electric lawnmower.

 If you need to ship such cargo, prepare your IMO Dangerous Goods Declaration beforehand.
-The International Maritime Organization (IMO) requires this document; without it, carriers cannot approve your DG shipment.
+The International Maritime Organization (IMO) requires this document; without it, carriers cannot approve your Dangerous Goods (DG) shipment.
 You can submit a draft of your IMO for pre-approval, but it should not include sailing details.
 The signed IMO must be attached to the DG cargo before shipping.

-A Dangerous Goods Declaration certifies that hazardous goods transported from the USA are packed, labeled, and declared according to international cargo transportation standards.
+A Dangerous Goods Declaration certifies that hazardous goods transported from the United States are packed, labeled, and declared under international cargo transportation standards.
 Sample DG declaration forms for international shipping from the USA are available online.

 Dangerous Goods in international shipping from the USA

-Shippers must provide the Declarations for shipments from the USA and identify if their sea freight contains hazardous materials.
-If any part of the shipment has restricted items, the whole shipment is treated as hazardous unless that part is booked separately.
+Shippers must provide declarations for shipments from the USA and identify whether their sea freight contains hazardous materials.
+If any part of the shipment contains restricted items, the entire shipment is considered hazardous unless that part is booked separately.

-Shippers must identify, classify, pack, mark, label, and complete all necessary documentation for international dangerous goods shipping.
-Failure to follow these rules can create dangerous situations on the cargo ship and may lead to fines or even criminal charges.
+Shippers must identify, classify, pack, mark, label, and complete all necessary documentation for shipping international dangerous goods.
+Failure to follow these rules can create hazardous situations on the cargo ship and may result in fines or even criminal charges.

 Before shipping, determine if your cargo includes regulated cargo.
 This includes items like aerosol sprays, airbags, ammunition, butane, car batteries, cologne, dry ice, fireworks, gasoline, jet fuel, lighters, lithium batteries, matches, nail polish, nail polish remover, liquid nitrogen, paint, perfume, solvents, and certain chemicals.